AfterTheRainGames/DeflationDefender/README.md

   - Reversed the traditional tower defense roles, allowing players to play as balloons with a shield, incorporating the "Only 1 Resource" limitation.

 - **Pathfinding and Movement**
-  - Developed a 2D pathing system using `OnTriggerEnter` events to manage turns.
+  - Developed a 2D pathing system using OnTriggerEnter events to manage turns.
-  - Implemented a `bool`-based system for continuous rotation, ensuring smooth transitions around corners.
+  - Implemented a bool-based system for continuous rotation, ensuring smooth transitions around corners.

 - **Shield Mechanics**
   - Coded shield movement tied to mouse input, enabling dynamic projectile blocking.